dmm-5g/draft-bogineni-dmm-optimized-mobile-user-plane/slides/draft-bogineni-dmm-slides.md

 The draft also made an attempt to classify different approaches based on forwarding and mobility paradigm The following shows the first pass at such a classification which still requires further study.

 - Locator-based
-    - Tunnelling
-    - 3GPP / GTP-U
-    - Packet steering
-    - SRv6 (backward-compatible)
+    - Tunnelling, 3GPP / GTP-U, Packet steering, SRv6 (backward-compatible)
 - Loc/ID split
     - Packet steering
         - SRv6